abbioinfo/CyAnno/README.md

 2. [All live cells]
 This contains the list of CSV/FCS files which were used for manual gating, i.e. training samples.
 It contains only the live cells (non-debris; no dublets).
 This is a two column csv file:

-Column 1: Path of FCS/CSV file with live cells (non-debris; non-doublets) which will be cell labelled by CyAnno.
+Column 1: Path of FCS/CSV file with live cells (non-debris; non-doublets).

 Column 2: Identifier of the training sample.
-In case, this sample is also used for manual gating to generate training dataset, the identifier must match with column 3 of training dataset.
+In case, this sample is also used for manual gating to generate training dataset, the identifier must match with column 3 of [Hand-gated] training dataset.

 Example file can be found in **_example/LivecellsTraining.csv_**